 Runny Nose and Congestion

 Many winter illnesses cause congestion and a runny nose, which—on its own—is often easily treated.
 But identifying what you have based solely on congestion is difficult.
-Allergies, dry air, sinusitis and thyroid disease can all cause this symptom.
+Allergies, dry air, sinusitis, and thyroid disease can all cause these symptoms.
 A better indicator of what you could have is the onset of time.

 Any symptom that persists regularly over time could indicate a chronic condition.
 For example, chronic sinusitis, autoimmune thyroid diseases or even allergies can be responsible for reoccurring congestion.